Law Society of Saskatchewan

 What is limited scope legal service?

-Limited scope legal service may also involve legal coaching where a lawyer helps the client with strategies and tools to present their case as effectively as possible.
+Limited scope legal service may also involve legal coaching where a lawyer or limited licensee helps the client with strategies and tools to present their case as effectively as possible.
 Within a limited scope model, the client accepts responsibility for performing all other tasks as agreed.
 This can help minimize legal costs and self-representation within the legal system but limited scope legal services may not be right for every person or every case.

 • An initial consultation meeting